kshaffer/cognition/assessments.md

 Each valid contribution to the conceptual map will earn one assessment point, up to a total of 8 (2 per week).

+Example submission:

+> Echoic memory – pitch:
+Echoic memory is responsible for the segmenting of sound into discrete pitches.
+Echoic memory analyzes the auditory sensory data to find regularities in vibration and then bind together those regularities that begin/end at the same time and have frequencies that can all be multiples of the same fundamental.
+These bound perceptions are pitches.

+Please note that you do not have to build your own map, simply submit your written explanations via D2L.
+I will build one master map for the class (below).
+Also, note that you do not need to include any examples of application, though you certainly may if it will help clarify your explanation.

 <div class="center-video">
 <iframe src="https://player.vimeo.com/video/127973049" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/127973049">Building a concept map</a> from <a href="https://vimeo.com/user11692346">Kris Shaffer</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 </div>